4-Point Inspection

 4-Point Inspection vs. Full Home Inspection

 Keep in mind that a 4-Point Inspection is not the same as a Full Home Inspection.
-Insurance underwriters and insurance companies use the information in a 4-Point Inspection when putting together an insurance policy, but it can leave out critical areas of the home.
+Insurance underwriters and insurance companies use the information from a 4-Point Inspection when putting together an insurance policy, but it can leave out critical areas of the home.

 If you’re considering a home purchase, a Full Home Inspection can reveal potential concerns important to new homeowners, including but not limited to: